Robert Rauschenberg and Susan Weil

 The Blueprints, 1950

 At the heart of the book is a new interview between Susan Weil and writer Lou Stoppard, exploring the long summer on Outer Island and the years the couple spent working side by side as young artists in New York and Paris.
-The book stands not only as an archive but also as a record of a relationship — a creative partnership that unfolded into marriage, parenthood and, eventually, separation, as their lives and practices moved apart.
+Designed as an intimate object, bound in litho-printed linen that carries the quiet resonance of the cyanotype, with a bellyband inspired by the sun-faded paper of the works themselves.

 For all women who were abstract artists, you were investigating your complicated thoughts about being an individual and everything.
-It wasn’t so simple or direct as being a statement — ‘I want my place in the world’ — but it was about trying to be at one with your own work and take it seriously and have a sense of force.”- Susan Weil
+It wasn’t so simple or direct as being a statement, ‘I want my place in the world’, but it was about trying to be at one with your own work and take it seriously and have a sense of force.” - Susan Weil

 Pages - 80